usnews/brightspot-cms/modifications.md

 }
 {% endhighlight %}</div>

-This allows direct access when rendering your content:
+This allows direct access when rendering your content.
+It must be unique.

 <div class="highlight">{% highlight jsp %}<cms:render value="${content.promotable.promoTitle}"/>